sparcs-unipd/CLAB-datalogger-receiver/README.md

 - By editing the file `struct_cfg.yaml`, that is loaded by the function call `PlottingStruct.from_yaml_file()`
 - By calling the function `PlottingStruct.from_string_list(formats list)`, where formats is a list of format string that follows the convention of python's `struct`, as in [here](https://docs.python.org/3/library/struct.html#format-characters)

+## PIP

+### Building

+In order to build the package it is sufficient to run

+        pip install -e .

+Or, for local development

+        pip install -e .

+And finally, to check the information of the package

+        pip show clab_datalogger_receiver

 ## Testing

 To test the program it is possible to use the script `tbot_serial_sender.py`,